Orion1618/Odyssey/README.md

 -----------------------

 1) Since imputted files are divided by chromosome and by segment, these files must be concatenated.
 Odyssey does this through 3b_ConcatConvert.sh which does a simple concat command with all the imputed chromsomal segments housed within the Raw Imputation folder and re-assigns their chromosome number (which isn't explicitly assigned during imputation)

 2) SNPTEST then creates a SNP Report which allows the population of the Imputation QC INFO metric.
 This will later be used to filter the VCF file (the INFO cutoff is set to 0.3 by default, but may be adjusted in Settings.conf)

 3) Concatenated chromsomal .GEN files are converted to a dosage VCF file (.VCF) using Plink 2.0

 4) The dosage VCF files are concatenated via BCFTools

 5) The final output within the 'ConcatImputation' Folder contains the following:

-	i.	.snpstat (SNPTEST snp report that contains several metrics on the imputed chromosome including the INFO score) ii.	.snpstatOut (is a log file for SNPTEST which contains the run results from SNPTEST AND a count of the total number of variants imputed for the particular chromosome and how many are left after INFO filtering) iii.	.list (a file that contains the variants within the chromosome specified that meet the INFO score requirements specified in FilterINFO iv.
-Most importantly is the 1DONE_[BaseName].vcf.gz file which is the final imputation product.
+	a)	.snpstat (SNPTEST snp report that contains several metrics on the imputed chromosome including the INFO score)

+	b)	.snpstatOut (is a log file for SNPTEST which contains the run results from SNPTEST AND a count of the total number of variants imputed for the particular chromosome and how many are left after INFO filtering)

+	c)	.list (a file that contains the variants within the chromosome specified that meet the INFO score requirements specified in FilterINFO

+	d)	Most importantly is the 1DONE_[BaseName].vcf.gz file which is the final imputation product.
 This dosage VCF file can be inputted into analysis programs such as Plink 2.0, SNPTEST, GenAble, etc. for further analysis

 Step 4: Setup GWAS Project and Run GWAS Analysis